1990 Scottish Cup final

 The 1990 Scottish Cup Final was the 105th final of the Scottish Cup, Scottish football's most prestigious knock-out association football competition.
 The match took place at Hampden Park on 12 May 1990 and was contested by Scottish Premier Division clubs Aberdeen and Celtic.
 It was Aberdeen's 13th and Celtic's 45th Scottish Cup Final.
 The clubs had previously met at the same stage of the tournament on five occasions.
 Celtic were the defending champions of the competition from the previous two seasons having defeated Rangers and Dundee United respectively.

 As Scottish Premier Division clubs, Aberdeen and Celtic both entered the competition in the third round.
-Aberdeen won all of its four fixtures before the final on its first attempt whilst Celtic needed one replay to see off Premier Division club Dunfermline Athletic in the quarter-finals.
+Aberdeen won all of their four fixtures before the final on their first attempt whilst Celtic needed one replay to see off Premier Division club Dunfermline Athletic in the quarter-finals.
 Aberdeen knocked out Division One clubs Partick Thistle and Morton before defeating Premier Division clubs Heart of Midlothian and Dundee United before the final.
 Celtic also defeated two Division One clubs as well as Old Firm and Premier Division rivals Rangers in the fourth round.